rkoesters/trumpet/README.md

 <https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens.html>
 for more information.

-Once you have the required information, you can use the trumpet-config tool to create the configuration file:
+Once you have the required information, you can use the trumpet-mkconfig tool to create the configuration file:

-	$ ./trumpet-config
+	$ ./trumpet-mkconfig

 or (if you ran `make install`)

-	$ trumpet-config
+	$ trumpet-mkconfig

 License
 -------